 With our podcast and Instagram community, I'm going to introduce you inspiring female artists from all over the world.
 Each with unique accents, cultures, and struggles so we can begin to learn from each other on how to get noticed in this male-dominated industry.

 These lady boss artists and I are going to be very open on how to build a following, find your unique style, launch products, get clients, build passion projects, and get paid what you're worth.

 We’ve all heard the artist interviews saying that it’s possible to make a living doing what you love, but rarely does anyone talk about how.
-This video interview series will help you build up your confidence and marketing chops so you can carve out your own path to illustration success.
+This interview series will help you build up your confidence and marketing chops so you can carve out your own path to illustration success.

 This movement started January 1st, 2018.
 I have a lot of work ahead of me and I hope you want to be on this fucking awesome journey with me.

 Illustrator and Teacher

 I'm Dina, and the guy in the back is my husband Rick and we are the people behind Women of Illustration.
 We both work full time from home running my illustration studio Letter Shoppe and together created this amazing community for female artists everywhere.